DaniTheHack3r/eJPT-certification/03_enumeration/04_ssh_lesson/02_ssh_dictionary_attack.md

 1. Find the password of user “student” using hydra.

-To run hydra against ssh we just need to use `hydra <username> -P /path/to/wordlist x.x.x.x <protocol-name>`.
+To run hydra against ssh we just need to use `hydra -l <username> -P /path/to/wordlist x.x.x.x <protocol-name>`.
 The password for the user student is: friend.

 2. Find the password of user “administrator” use appropriate Nmap scripts with password dictionary: /usr/share/nmap/nselib/data/passwords.lst